-- Procurement weaknesses, including the lack of purchase orders and failures to comply with procurement rules (refer to Page 34); - The failure to seek approval for settlement agreements, in line with the requirements of the Financial Memorandum; - Payroll weaknesses identified by management and investigated by the College's internal auditors; - Failure to comply with the Board's equality duties, including publication of the equality outcome and mainstreaming report by April 2019; - Failure to produce financial statements in line with the deadline set within the 2018/19 Accounts Direction.
+- Procurement weaknesses, including the lack of purchase orders and failures to comply with procurement rules (refer to Page 34); - The failure to seek approval for settlement agreements, in line with the requirements of the Financial Memorandum; - Payroll weaknesses identified by the College's internal auditors; - Failure to comply with the Board's equality duties, including publication of the equality outcome and mainstreaming report by April 2019; - Failure to produce financial statements in line with the deadline set within the 2018/19 Accounts Direction.

-Management's assessment of compliance with the Code of Good Governance noted two areas of non-compliance in 2018/19, which have also been disclosed within the governance statement.
+Management's assessment of compliance with the Code of Good Governance noted full compliance, with the exception of two areas of non-compliance, which have also been disclosed within the governance statement.